sasoria/microfrontend-modules-demo/README.md

 - 📦 Production build with ESbuild
 - ☁️ Skypack imports of react and react-dom

-## Run
+## Usage

-1. Build each microfrontend with `npm run build`
+- Build each microfrontend with `npm run build`
-1. Start each microfrontend with `npm run podlet`
+- Start each microfrontend with `npm run podlet`
-1. Start the app-shell with `npm start`
+- Start the app-shell with `npm start`

+The app should now be available on `http://localhost:8080`.

 ## Shared dependencies